propiro/instantMessengersPasta/README.md

 # instantMessengersPasta
-A pasta with list if communicators, to use when someone from your friends circle starts nagging about switching communicators.
+A pasta with list of communicators, to use when someone from your friends circle starts nagging about switching communicators.

+A part of Shitposting is a art series.